Joe Namath: Personal life

 Namath was the only athlete listed on the master list of Richard Nixon's political opponents, which was made public in 1973 during the Watergate investigation, erroneously listed as playing for the New York Giants.
 White House Counsel John Dean claimed not to know why Namath was included on the list and suggested that it might have been a mistake.
 Namath addressed this on The Tonight Show Starring Johnny Carson on July 20, 1973.

-Namath dated actress and fashion model Randi Oakes, actress and lawyer Louisa Moritz, singer and songwriter Janis Joplin; and actresses, Jill St. John, Mamie Van Doren, & Raquel Welch.
+Namath dated actress and fashion model Randi Oakes, actress and lawyer Louisa Moritz, singer and songwriter Janis Joplin, and actresses Jill St. John, Mamie Van Doren, and Raquel Welch.

 While taking a voice class in 1983, Namath met Deborah Mays, who later changed her first name to May and then changed it again to Tatiana, an aspiring actress; he was 39 and she was 22.
 They married in 1984, with Namath claiming, "She caught my last pass."
 The longtime bachelor became a dedicated family man when the couple had two children, Jessica (born 1986) and Olivia (born 1991).
 The couple divorced in 2000, with the children living in Florida with their father.
 In May 2007, Olivia gave birth to a daughter, Natalia.
 Olivia lives in California with her three kids.
 Namath also has three other grandchildren named John, Emerson, and Jemma, who live next to him with their mother, Jessica.
 Namath practices transcendental meditation and has adopted a collie/shepherd, Zoie, from a local rescue shelter.
 He co-owns the Lucky Shuck, a waterside restaurant overlooking the Jupiter Inlet and lighthouse.